ceruulean/zdog-scope/public/doc_api.md

 `.clone()`

-Returns a new copy of the Ztree.
+Returns a clone of the Ztree that keeps the same ids.

 ---